 A Fly Press is a machine tool used to shape sheet metal by deforming it or cutting it with punches and dies.
 The punch is usually the top (male) tool and the die (female) bottom tool.
 It can frequently be used to punch holes in sheet metal in one operation, rather than by cutting the hole by slower drilling / milling operations.
 If used for piercing holes in sheet metal work, the fly press tool itself consists of a punch and clearance die, into which it just fits.
 This type of set up is known as open tooling as the punch and die are separate from each other.
 This machine is to work with the help of dies by using the cutting dies and pressing dies.
 As it is to make blanking and deep drawing operations it is very use full in many industries like small scale and medium scale industries.
+These types of machine are also used for automated generating machine in heavy scale industries.
 These types of operations are made for making caps and covers for bottles